 Most of us would worry about what the government could do if had a ‘backdoor’ into our smartphone, and could access all of our data whenever it wanted to, and this issue became a battle royale when the FBI demanded that Apple help it circumvent an iPhone's security in the wake of a terrorist attack in 2016.

 In 2018, the concern is that the Chinese have engineered a backdoor into smartphones from two manufacturers: Huawei and ZTE.
-This growing uncertainty has led the directors of six US intelligence agencies (opens in new tab), including the FBI, CIA and the NSA, to recommend that Americans do not purchase smartphones from these manufacturers during official testimony before the US Senate Intelligence Committee.
-The concern is that users' data could be shared with a foreign government via a backdoor.
+This growing uncertainty has led the directors of six US intelligence agencies, including the FBI, CIA and the NSA, to recommend that Americans do not purchase smartphones from these manufacturers during official testimony before the US Senate Intelligence Committee.